flame-engine/flame/doc/components.md

 ## ParallaxComponent

-This Component can be used to render backgrounds with a depth feeling by drawing several transparent images on top of each other, where each image is moving with a different velocity.
+This `Component` can be used to render backgrounds with a depth feeling by drawing several transparent images on top of each other, where each image or animation (`ParallaxRenderer`) is moving with a different velocity.

 The rationale is that when you look at the horizon and moving, closer objects seem to move faster than distant ones.